illinois-impact/ece408_project/README.md

 Modify `ece408_src/new-forward.cuh` to implement a forward GPU convolution.
 You may run your code with `python m3.1.py`.
 It takes the same arguments as `m2.1py`.
+Again, if you choose to modify `m3.1.py`, be sure the original still works with your convolution implementation.

 ### 3.2 Create a profile with `nvprof`.